MicrosoftDocs/fabric-docs/docs/data-factory/connector-certification.md

 * **Technical Review**: finalization of the connector files, passing Microsoft review and certification.
 This review must occur by the 15th of the month before the targeted Power BI Desktop release.
   * For example, for the April Power BI Desktop release, the deadline would be March 15.

 Due to the complexity of the technical reviews and potential delays, rearchitecture, and testing issues, **we highly recommend submitting early with a long lead time for the initial release and certification**.
-If you feel like your connector is important to deliver to a few customers with minimal overhead, we recommend [self-signing](#custom-connector-distribution) and providing it that way.

 ## Certification Requirements